Foster WITH US

 Our highest demand foster program.
-Long-term fosters provide a home to our intakes for minimally 1 month.
+Long-term fosters provide a home to our intakes for a minimum of 1 month.
 Fostering a dog long-term has no time frame and is dependant on when the dog finds a suitable home.

-We ask our long-term fosters to wait to foster again for minimally 2 weeks to a month following adoption in the event the foster is deemed incompatible and is returned to the program.
+We ask our long-term fosters to wait to foster again for at least 2 weeks to a month following adoption in the event the foster is deemed incompatible and is returned to the program.

 Short-term fostering is perfect for individuals wanting to foster, but not sure if they are ready to commit long-term.